sfu-bigdata/wakeword-data-collector/README.md

   * Run the collector with `source .venv/bin/activate && wakeword_collect`
 * All other users can run the collector with `docker compose -f production.yaml run secretsauce-data-collector` which automatically launches the `wakeword_collect` and mounts the directory of `audio` recordings

-> Note: when using the docker configuration, you will need to once configure a dedicated network with `docker network create -d bridge secretsauce`
+> Note: when using the docker configuration, you will need to one-time configure a dedicated network using the commnad `docker network create -d bridge secretsauce`

 ## Usage
 Simply run `wakeword_collect` in your console and follow the instructions.